-The magistrate will usually ask the applicant to present their case first.
+The Court will usually ask the applicant to present their case first.
 This will either be the police if they made the application on behalf of the protected person, or the protected person if he or she made the application themselves.

 After you cross-examine the applicant, you will also get a chance to cross-examine the applicant's witnesses.

 When asking the applicant and the applicant's witnesses questions, you should:

 It is important that you don't interrupt the applicant or their witnesses when they are responding to your cross-examination questions.
 If they are not answering your questions you can ask the Court to direct them to do so.
 You can also make some notes of anything you want to comment on or clarify, and put it to them when they finish answering.

 Don't speak rudely or abusively about the applicant or their witnesses.
 Stick to the facts and the evidence and be calm and polite.

 After the applicant's evidence, the Court will give you a chance to give your evidence.
 You may have to stand next to the witness box and make an oath or affirmation.
 The Court Officer will read the oath or affirmation and you should respond 'I do'.

 If you provided your 'evidence in chief' (the evidence you want to rely on) in a written statement, you will start by being cross-examined (questioned) by the applicant.
 This may be the police prosecutor, if they applied for the AVO, or the protected person themselves or their lawyer, if they made a private application.

 The Court may also hear oral evidence if they give leave (permission).